 We highly recommend you visit our schedule page and look for classes labeled “Beginner or Level-I”

 These classes are perfect if you are completely new to the practice and feel more comfortable in a class specifically designed for new students.
-Classes include Beginning Flow (Tuesday and Thursday evening at 7 pm, Saturday at 12:15 pm and Sunday at 11 am) and Iyengar on Friday at 9:30 am.
+We have more than a dozen classes each week focused on new and beginner students and many more for students with a very basic understanding of yoga.

 New to Nandi – Two Options: